lanl-ansi/Juniper.jl/docs/src/index.md

 # Basic usage

-Version v0.1.0 can be installed via:
+The latest version can be installed via:

 `Pkg.add("Juniper")`

+or for Julia v0.7 and v1:

+`] add Juniper` as `]` is used to get to interact with the package manager.

 Then adding it to your project by